A Taste of Honey (film)

 A Taste of Honey is a 1961 British New Wave drama film directed by Tony Richardson and starring Rita Tushingham, Dora Bryan, Robert Stephens and Murray Melvin.
 It is an adaptation of the 1958 play of the same name by Shelagh Delaney.
 Delaney wrote the screenplay with Richardson, who had directed the original Broadway production of the play in 1960.
-As with the play, the film is an exemplar of a social realist genre of British media known as kitchen sink realism.
+As with the play, the film is an exemplar of a social realist genre of British cultural movement known as kitchen sink realism.

 Plot

 In Salford, 17-year-old Josephine (who goes by "Jo"), struggles through an outdoor game of netball in gym class at her all-girls school.
 When she gets home, she hears her self-centred mother, Helen, arguing with their landlady, who is upset about overdue rent and Helen's frequent gentlemen visitors.
 Once the landlady leaves, Jo and Helen sneak out the window and move across town on a bus, which is apparently not a unique occurrence for the pair.

-When Jo and Helen arrive at their shabby new flat, Jimmy, a young Black sailor, sees Jo struggling with her suitcases and comes to her aid.
+When Jo and Helen arrive at their shabby new flat, Jimmy, a young black sailor, sees Jo struggling with her suitcases and comes to her aid.
 Later that evening, Helen brings her new boyfriend, Peter, home after a night in the pub, but Peter leaves after realizing that Helen is a mother.
 Helen and Jo go to sleep in the bed they share.

 After being kept after class for mocking her teacher, Jo trips and scrapes her knee as she is walking home.
 She limps past the Manchester Ship Canal, where Jimmy happens to be disembarking the ship on which he works as a cook.
 He invites her aboard to attend to her knee.
 They begin a brief courtship, and Jimmy gives Jo an engagement ring that she wears on a ribbon around her neck.

 Jo joins Helen and Peter on a weekend trip to Blackpool with friends.
 Peter gives Helen an ultimatum, saying she must choose between him and her daughter; Helen sends Jo home alone.
 Jimmy is waiting when Jo arrives in Salford, and they spend the night together.
 In the morning, Jo watches him board his ship and depart.
 Helen returns just long enough to pack before leaving to get married and go on a honeymoon, after which she intends to live in a suburban bungalow with Peter.